 According to Blink’s website, their process consists of three steps after you receive your prescription from your doctor.
 First, you search for the medication on the Blink Health website.
 Then, you buy your medication right on Blink and print the card you get after purchase.
 Lastly, you go to the pharmacy, show the printout, and pick up your medication.
 Blink says you don’t have to pay again at the pharmacy, and there is also an option to get your medications delivered to your home address.

 Just how do they accomplish this?
-Blink Health works with a pharmacy benefit administrator that negotiates drug prices on your behalf.
-When the pharmacist processes Blink as the primary payor, this pharmacy benefit administrator reimburses the pharmacy for the medication.
+Blink Health works with a pharmacy benefits administrator that negotiates drug prices on your behalf.
+When the pharmacist processes Blink as the primary payor, this pharmacy benefits administrator reimburses the pharmacy for the medication.

 Yes!
 Blink Health is a legitimate company.
 According to their website, they are “the cure for high drug prices.”